-8.1 VACCINATION PROGRAM: All Responding and Safety Sensitive Employees will state their intention of accepting or not accepting the Hepatitis B Vaccination by completing the Employee Hepatitis B Vaccination Acceptance/Declination Form.
-Should an employee who initially declines the vaccination decide at a later date (while still covered under this policy) to receive the vaccination, it will be provided at that time.
-If booster doses are recommended at a later date, they will be provided upon the advice of a physician.
+8.1 VACCINATION PROGRAM: All responding employees will state their intention of accepting or not accepting the Hepatitis B Vaccination by completing the Employee

+Hepatitis B Vaccination Acceptance/Declination Form.
+Should an employee who initially declines the vaccination decide later (while still covered under this policy) to receive the vaccination, it will be provided at that time.
+If booster doses are recommended later, they will be provided upon the advice of a physician.
 A copy of CAP's Acceptance/Declination form is in Appendix B.